lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 > Janet is significantly less popular than **Gaia**, and kept to her self.
 She loves **Gaia**, but entering school has seriously changed her from the kind and loving child she once knew.
 The island didn't affect her mind like **Gaia** and **the scientist**, as it had chosen her as it's **deity [subject to change]** .

 #### Sun & Moon
-**Sun** and **Moon** are the twin familiars that are chosen for Janet. **Sun** is a very excitable and demanding cub, always wanting to be held. **Moon** spends most of her days sleeping, but when more awake is very sweet and cuddly.
+> **Sun** and **Moon** are the twin familiars that are chosen for Janet. **Sun** is a very excitable and demanding cub, always wanting to be held. **Moon** spends most of her days sleeping, but when more awake is very sweet and cuddly.

 #### The Scientist
-All that is known about **The Scientist** is that she was transported to the island during a car crash after she and her team broke their team lead out of jail.
+> All that is known about **The Scientist** is that she was transported to the island during a car crash after she and her team broke their team lead out of jail.
 She does not know what happened to the others.

 #### 5 Guys
+> Straight up, there are five guys just randomly here.
+They seemed nice, and were very kind.
+_ _ _ _

+## Isle